Fallopio/SpaceStuff/README.md

 # SpaceStuff

-Responsive web app about space stuff built with react.js.
+Responsive web app about space stuff built with react.js and leaflet.

 Link to the live app https://cyrillbb.github.io/SpaceStuff/.